Aldrich Killian

 Aldrich Killian is a supervillain appearing in American comic books published by Marvel Comics.
 The character first appeared in Iron Man vol. 4 #1 (Jan.
 2005) and was created by Warren Ellis and Adi Granov.

-Guy Pearce portrayed a retooled version of the character in the Marvel Cinematic Universe film Iron Man 3 (2013).
+Guy Pearce portrays Killian in the Marvel Cinematic Universe film Iron Man 3 (2013).

 Publication history

 Created by Warren Ellis and Adi Granov, the character first appeared in Iron Man vol. 4 #1 (Jan.
 2005).

 Fictional character biography

-Dr. Aldrich "Al" Killian was a brilliant scientist working for the FuturePharm Corporation in Austin, Texas alongside Dr. Maya Hansen.
-Together they developed Extremis, a techno-organic virus that completely rewrites the body's genetic code, making entire organs more efficient and giving the body healing abilities in an attempt to create a new super soldier with superhuman strength, speed, endurance, reflexes and the ability to project electricity and breathe fire.
-He stole a sample and sold it to a terrorist group (based in a slaughterhouse in Bastrop, Texas) with Mallen as a willing test subject.
-Days later at FuturePharm Corporation offices, Killian committed suicide at his computer; his suicide note informed Hansen that he had stolen the Extremis serum for an undisclosed purpose.
+Aldrich Killian is a scientist working for the FuturePharm Corporation in Austin, Texas alongside Dr. Maya Hansen.
+Together, Killian and Hansen developed Extremis, a virus that completely rewrites the body's genetic code.
+Extremis makes entire organs more efficient and gives the subject healing abilities, with superhuman strength, speed, endurance, reflexes and the ability to project electricity and breathe fire.
+Killian steals a sample of Extremis and sells it to a terrorist group, with Mallen as a willing test subject.
+Days later, at FuturePharm's offices, Killian commits suicide; his suicide note informs Hansen that he stole the Extremis serum for an undisclosed purpose.